joao-vitor-costa/JPA/README.md

 # JPA

-Java Persistence API (ou simplesmente JPA) é uma API padrão da linguagem Java que descreve uma interface comum para frameworks de persistência de dados.
+Java Persistence API (or simply JPA) is a standard Java language API that describes a common interface for data persistence frameworks.